-The procurement laws generally provide for open, restricted and negotiated procedures (with or without a call for competition) as well as competitive dialogues and innovation partnerships.26 Any interested party is invited to submit a bid in an open procedure.
+The procurement laws generally provide for open, restricted and negotiated procedures (with or without a call for competition) as well as competitive dialogues and innovation partnerships.27 Any interested party is invited to submit a bid in an open procedure.
 Tenderers first have to submit a request for participation (RfP) in a restricted or a negotiated procedure.
-Contracting authorities typically limit the number of tenderers for the bidding phase of such procedures based on evaluation of the eligibility of the RfPs.
-Different from an open or restricted procedure, a negotiated procedure allows for negotiation of the (initial) bids, provided that the substance of the tender is not modified.
+Contracting authorities typically limit the number of tenderers for the bidding phase of such procedures based on an evaluation of the eligibility of the RfPs.
+Unlike an open or restricted procedure, a negotiated procedure allows for negotiation of the (initial) bids, provided that the substance of the tender is not modified.
 Competitive dialogues are rarely used in Germany.
 Innovation partnerships are still fairly new, but certainly an interesting option for contracting authorities and contractors.

 Contracting authorities are generally free to choose an open or restricted procedure.
-A negotiated procedure is only available under limited circumstances, for example, if the procurement needs cannot be met by readily available solutions without adaption or if the contract includes innovative solutions.
+A negotiated procedure is only available under limited circumstances, for example, if the procurement needs cannot be met by readily available solutions without adaptation or if the contract includes innovative solutions.

-The procedures for tenders below the EU thresholds are similar to the procedures at or above the EU thresholds, but provide more flexibility.
+The procedures for tenders below EU thresholds are similar to the procedures at or above the EU thresholds, but provide more flexibility.

 iii Amending bids

 Before the end of the submission deadline, tenderers can typically withdraw their bid and also submit a new bid instead.
-Once the submission deadline expired, amendments to bids are not permissible and tenderers may only clarify their bids upon the contracting authority's request, unless the applied procurement procedure allows for negotiations (see Section V.ii).
+Once the submission deadline has expired, amendments to bids are not permissible and tenderers may only clarify their bids upon the contracting authority's request, unless the applied procurement procedure allows for negotiations (see Section V.ii).
 The contracting authority may subsequently request missing or incomplete information.
-Such information may not change the application or bid.
-The contracting authority has to further evaluate the pricing and underlying calculation if the price of the tender appears unusually low.
+Such information must not change the application or bid.28 The contracting authority has to further evaluate the pricing and underlying calculation if the price of the tender appears unusually low.

 i Qualification to bid

-Contracting authorities typically define selection criteria for the tenderers' eligibility.27 These criteria may concern the tenderers' suitability to pursue their professional activity, their economic and financial standing and their technical and professional ability.
+Contracting authorities typically define selection criteria for the tenderers' eligibility.30 These criteria may concern the tenderers' suitability to pursue their professional activity, their economic and financial standing and their technical and professional ability.
 The criteria must be adequate and proportionate for the subject matter of the contract and be published in the contract notice.
 They regularly include a request for references on past comparable contracts.
 Any minimum eligibility requirements have to be stipulated clearly.
 Self-declarations are sufficient, unless the contracting authority requests particular documents for proof.

 ii Conflicts of interest